-A key issue for event or conference organisers is the need to be aware, and to make delegates aware, of Australia's requirement that every non-Australian travelling to Australia must obtain a visa before conference where it will bring a demonstrable benefit to employment, research or development in New South Wales.
+A key issue for event or conference organisers is the need to be aware, and to make delegates aware, of Australia's demonstrable benefit to employment, research or development in New South Wales.
 To measure the benefit, DSRD may conduct an Economic Impact Assessment.
 Areas which need to be addressed in an application for assistance include demonstrating the case for Government support; the comparative advantages and disadvantages of attracting this project to NSW and the direct impacts of the project (financial, social, and environmental).

-For further information please visit: www.immi.gov.au/business/iecn.htm
+For further information please visit: www.immi.gov.au/visitors/iecn.htm

-New South Wales Department of State and Regional Development Financial assistance may be sought for a
+New South Wales Department of State and Regional Development Financial assistance may be sought for a conference where it will bring a